mecid/mecid.github.io/_posts/2023-11-21-scoped-animations-in-swiftui.md

 In the example above, we use the *animation* view modifier with the *value* parameter.
 It allows us to scope the animation to a single value and animate changes only correlated with the particular value.
 In this case, we don't have any unexpected animations.

 What if we have more than one animatable property?
 We must attach an *animation* modifier for every animatable property in this case.
-This solution works very well but has a few issues on the ergonomic side.
+This solution works very well but has a downside on the ergonomic side.

 ```swift
 struct ContentView: View {